grafana/grafana/docs/sources/enterprise/usage-insights/export-logs.md

 ## Usage insights logs

-Usage insights logs are JSON objects that represent various user activity:
+Usage insights logs are JSON objects that represent certain user activities:
 - A user opens a dashboard.
 - A query is sent to a data source.

 ### Scope

 A log is created every time a user opens a dashboard or when a query is sent to a data source in the dashboard view.
-A query that is made through Explore does not generate a log.
+A query that is performed via Explore does not generate a log.

 ### Format
 Logs of usage insights contain the following fields, where the fields followed by * are always available, and the others depend on the logged event: